coconath0/Vaccine-Administration/README.md

 # Vaccine-Administration
-Made on 2021 || Final project of Introduction to programming
+Made in 2021 || Final project of Introduction to programming

 Code made by: Nathaly Ingol ||
 Big-O analysis by: Milagros Corbera